google/skia/src/compute/hs/README.md

 # HotSort

-HotSort is a high-performance GPU-accelerated integer sorting library for Vulkan, CUDA and OpenCL GPUs.
+HotSort is a high-performance GPU-accelerated integer sorting library for Vulkan, CUDA and OpenCL compute APIs.

 HotSort's advantages include: